unlock-protocol/unlock/docs/docs/core-protocol/public-lock/hooks.md

 - <a href="#onkeycancel-hook">onKeyCancelHook</a>: called when a key is canceled
 - <a href="#ontokenuri-hook">onTokenUriHook</a>: called when the tokenURI is fetched
 - <a href="#onvalidkey-hook">onValidKeyHook</a>: called when checking if a user has a valid key
-- <a href="#onkeytransferhook-hook">onKeyTransferHook</a>: called when a key is transfered from an address to another.
+- <a href="#onkeytransferhook-hook">onKeyTransferHook</a>: called when a key is transferred from an address to another.

 ## onGrantKey Hook